Fake BIOS Setup

 Password Prompts

-Trigger supervisor-password popups to scare anyone who thinks you’re locking them out.
+Trigger supervisor-password popups to simulate access control scenarios’re locking them out.

 🚀 Staging The Prank